Kirurumu Serengeti Camps

 Mid-rangeOverall good quality.
 This is a wide category, but you can expect a comfortable stay.

 This authentic, small mobile camp offers guests a comfortable base from which to explore the wildlife of the Serengeti.
-There are two twin camps – one settles in the Ndutu region of the southern Serengeti’s short grass plains from late December to March, then moves to the Moru Kopjes area of central Serengeti for June to early December; the second camp opens in the Kogatende area of northern Serengeti from June to October and then moves to the Ndutu region of southern Serengeti from December to the end of March.
+There are two twin camps – one stays in central Serengeti to the west of Seronera, while the other moves between the Kogatende area of northern Serengeti (June to October) and the Ndutu region of the southern Serengeti’s short grass plains (late December to March).

 Whilst we can never guarantee that you’ll see the migration, these different locations give us the chance to get you as close as possible to the migration at different times of the year.